Legal Glossary

 Extraordinary rendition – The forced transfer of a person from one country to another for arbitrary detention and interrogation under torture.
 Since September 11, 2001, the Bush administration has used extraordinary rendition to covertly transport an estimated 150 persons—and possibly more—for detention and interrogation without judicial oversight as part of the so-called “war on terror.”
 Victims of extraordinary rendition are sent to countries where torture is routinely practiced on detainees.
 Also known as “outsourcing torture”.

-– The practice of prohibiting people from voting because they have been convicted of a felony, thereby restricting universal suffrage.
+Felony disenfranchisement – The practice of prohibiting people from voting because they have been convicted of a felony, thereby restricting universal suffrage.

-Fifth Amendment of the Constitution – An amendment to the United States Constitution.
-It provides citizens the right to a trial by Grand Jury in cases of serious, or “infamous”, crimes, the right to due process of law, freedom from being convicted of the same offence twice (“double jeopardy”), and freedom from being forced to give evidence against themselves (“the right to remain silent”).
+– This Amendment provides citizens the right to a trial by Grand Jury in cases of serious, or “infamous,” crimes, the right to due process of law, freedom from being convicted of the same offence twice (“double jeopardy”), and freedom from being forced to give evidence against themselves (“the right to remain silent”).

-Foreign Intelligence Surveillance Act (FISA) – Passed by Congress in 1978, the Act defined the extent to which the Executive could carry out wiretapping, electronic surveillance, document tracing and other forms of surveillance between or among “foreign powers”.
+Foreign Intelligence Surveillance Act (FISA) – Passed by Congress in 1978, the Act defined the extent to which the Executive could carry out wiretapping, electronic surveillance, document tracing and other forms of surveillance between or among “foreign powers.”
 The act was amended under the PATRIOT Act in 2001, the Terrorist Surveillance Act in 2006, and the Protect America Act in 2007.
 In all cases, the power of the Executive to conduct warrantless electronic surveillance programs was expanded.
-Under the Protect America Act in 2007, the requirements for judicial oversight of such programs were reduced or removed entirely, and the bill was expanded to cover not just communication between ‘foreign powers’, but any communication in which one person is reasonably believed to be outside the United States.
+Under the Protect America Act in 2007, the requirements for judicial oversight of such programs were reduced or removed entirely, and the bill was expanded to cover not just communication between “foreign powers” but any communication in which one person is reasonably believed to be outside the United States.

 Forum non conveniens – A doctrine allowing a court with jurisdiction over a case to dismiss it if it would be more convenient for the parties for the case to be brought to a court having proper jurisdiction in another venue.

-Freedom of Information Act (FOIA) - A 1966 law requiring government agencies to release their records to the public upon request, unless the information sought needs to kept secret to preserve national security, an individual's right to privacy, or internal agency management.
+Freedom of Information Act (FOIA) - A 1966 law requiring government agencies to release their records to the public upon request, unless the information sought needs to be kept secret to preserve national security, an individual's right to privacy, or internal agency management.
 If the government agency does not comply, an individual or group can sue for the release of records.

 Freedom of Information Law (FOIL) – The same as above, but on the state level in many states.